Eliza & the Delusionals

-Eliza & The Delusionals are an Australian indie rock music group, from Gold Coast, Queensland, Australia.
+Eliza & the Delusionals are an Australian indie rock music group, from Gold Coast, Queensland, Australia.

 Career

-In 2016, Eliza Klatt launched Eliza & the Delusionals.
-Over the next few years, she worked with producer Konstantin Kersting on a handful of singles, resulting in the band's extended play (EP) The Deeper End, released independently in 2017 which attracted attention on triple j and community radio around the country.
+Eliza Klatt formed the band in 2016.
+Over the next few years, she worked with producer Konstantin Kersting on a handful of singles, resulting in the band's extended play (EP) The Deeper End, released independently in 2017, which attracted attention on Triple J and community radio around the country.

 In 2019, the group's overseas profile increased with the release of the single "Just Exist", their first release through Cooking Vinyl Australia.
 The group released the EP A State of Living in an Objective Reality in March 2020.

-In February 2022, Eliza & The Delusionals released "Give You Everything", the lead single from the band's debut album, Now and Then.
+In February 2022, Eliza & the Delusionals released "Give You Everything", the lead single from the band's debut album, Now and Then.

+On 21 March 2024, the band released the single "Make It Feel Like the Garden".
+On 21 May 2024, they released the single "Falling for You", along with the announcement of their second album Make It Feel Like the Garden, which was released on 19 July 2024.